patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tile/tile.md

 * There are few (typically 2-6) selections for the user to choose from.

 ### When not to use
 * The option presented to the user includes an action link, button, or overflow menu.
-Instead, use a card.
+Instead, use a [card](https://www.patternfly.org/v4/components/card/design-guidelines).
 * The option presented to the user requires more than 3 lines of content description.
-Instead, use a card
+Instead, use a [card](https://www.patternfly.org/v4/components/card/design-guidelines).
 *  The option opens an additional resource or triggers an action.
-Instead, use a card.
+Instead, use a [card](https://www.patternfly.org/v4/components/card/design-guidelines).

 **Example**